 Ofsted is required to evaluate and report on personal, spiritual, moral, social and cultural development of pupils.
 This includes evaluating and commenting on the school's sex and relationship education policy, curriculum and on support and staff development, CPD and delivery.

 DFE Policy Requirements: all included within this policy.

+Date of Implementation: September 2023

+Review Date: Revised review date October 2024

+Signed:

+Headteacher:

-Date of Implementation: April 2021 Review Date: April 2022 Signed: Headteacher: Chair of Governors:
+Chair of Governors: